-Here you’ll find the most popular types of shower doors for your bathroom remodel project.
+Here, you’ll find the most popular types of shower doors for your bathroom remodel project.
 Investing in the bathroom is one of the best decisions you can make when considering a remodel for your home.

 A new shower can make a grand impression, and selecting the right door is important.
-Below you’ll find different types of bath enclosures and see popular shower partition styles such as sliding, hinged, bi-fold, steam, and pivot to choose the one that’s right for you.
+Below, you’ll find different types of bath enclosures and see popular shower partition styles such as sliding, hinged, bi-fold, steam, and pivot to choose the one that’s right for you.

 One benefit of an aesthetically appealing shower is its ability to transform the bathroom into a more pleasant environment.
-One large part of creating the atmosphere you want can be achieved depending on the type of enclosure door you choose.
+One large part of creating the atmosphere you want can be achieved depending on the type of enclosure option you choose.

 There are generally three types of shower designs available.
 These are stand-alone, corner stand-alone, and bathtub showers.
 The bathroom door you need will largely depend on the style of shower you have or are installing in your bathroom.